dostr-eth/resources/docs/LUD-06_ENS.md

 - **Pro Tip 6:** Use [Pinata](https://pinata.cloud) to host your directory for free and get its IPFS hash ([example](https://raw.githubusercontent.com/dostr-eth/resources/main/extra/pinata.png))

 🥳 Voila!
 This should work.
 You should now be able to receive ⚡ Lightning BTC with your LUD-06 identifier `username@mydomain.eth.limo` 🎉

+#
+### Don't like this manual work?
+We expect to automate this entire procedure on Dostr app very soon! 🤞